rshenvi/Synthordle/README.md

 To put in new reactions:

-Create a new folder, and name it the next available integer in the "Reactions" folder.
+Step 0: Create a new folder, and name it the next available integer in the "Reactions" folder.

 Step 1:
 Use Chemdraw to draw out the starting material, product, and each of the intermediates and individually save them as png files.
 Fit a white square around your compound before you export from ChemDraw to ensure a square image in order to avoid image distortion.
 A template with the ChemDraw settings that we use in the Shenvi lab is provided.